Allan Mohideen

-Allan Mohideen (born 11 November 1993) is an Iraqi professional footballer who plays as a right back for Utsiktens BK.
+Allan Mohideen (born 11 November 1993) is a professional footballer who plays as a right back for Utsiktens BK.
+Born in Sweden, he has represented the Iraq national team.

 Club career

 Örgryte IS

-Mohideen signed with Örgryte IS in August 2017, and left the club again on 19 November 2018.
-Later he confirmed, that Örgryte wanted to keep him, but he said that he didn't feel like it was the right step for him.
+Mohideen signed with Örgryte IS in August 2018, and left the club again on 19 November 2018.
+Later he stated that Örgryte wanted to keep him, but that it didn't feel like the right step for him.
 He then moved to Marbella in Spain, where he began a civil career as a broker, but also as an advisor and a consultant where he help people, many Swedes among other things, invest money in housing projects.
+In 2019 he briefly played for Balltorps FF in the Division 5, the seventh tier of Swedish football.

 International career

 Mohideen was raised in Sweden to an Iraqi-Kurdish father and a Romanian mother.
 He debuted for the Iraq national football team in a friendly 2–1 loss against Qatar.